 Corporate law tends to be more concerned with goods and services in the market.
 Many legal issues stem from elements of corporate law.
 Business laws have a broader legal influence and are more commonly used.

 Banking and finance law are closely related to corporate and business law and cover activities such as payment instruments and credit.
 For most financial issues, both banking and finance play a role.
 These laws determine who gets money when a check bounces and in other situations where one party must be reimbursed for losses.

 Finance law comprises regulations for the financial industry and its lenders, banks, and institutes.
 These laws govern financial transactions and vehicles.
 For example, they ensure that you are able to collect collateral if you provide a loan that is defaulted upon by the borrower.
 Mortgages and securities agreements are covered under finance law.

 If you need help with the difference between commercial law and business law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.